Testing Photographs

 . elbow ext stabilized.tif (1451356 bytes).

-Isolating the muscles for testing
+Isolating the muscles for testing an elbow extension.

-A consistent method of testing each muscle group is employed,
+A consistent method of testing each muscle group is employed, so results are

 comparable and repeatable.